Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 Splinter, or more so the monster from the movie Splinter, is a fungal parasite that is capable of killing and transforming its host in a matter of hours.
 After combining with its host the Splinter is able to move its corpse around seeking additional hosts to infect.
 The creature has no evil intentions, it is merely an unevolved organism that instinctually seeks to spread its self.
 Its cold behavior and the excruciating pain it inflicts on those it infects make this monster something we really hope is not possible in real life.

 The Quiet Place is a horror film that was released on April 6, 2018.
 To be honest, I put off watching this movie for quite some time believing it would bring nothing new to the table, but how was I wrong.
-Aside from the scares guaranteed by the appearance of the Death Angels, The Quiet Place provides lots of long-lasting and well-acted suspense-filled drama.
-The Quiet Place will quite easily feel at home on any 'Top 10 Monster' lists for at least the next 10 years.
+Aside from the guaranteed scariness provided by the appearance of the Death Angels, the modern creature feature provides the viewer with lots of long-lasting and well-acted suspense-filled drama.
+The Quiet Place will quite easily feel at home on any 'Top 10 Monster Movies' lists for at least the next 15 years.

 The Monsters from The Quiet Place